Library

 - Would have dropped it if it were any longer.
 Many of the games presented in this book seem contrived and out of touch with modern social interactions.
 I also expected a bit more rigour in the formalization of transactional analysis.
 If such a thing exists I didn’t find it here.

-- First biography I ever read in its entirety.
+- First biography I read in its entirety.
 The book can be divided into two parts — pre-presidency (Chapter 1-10), and presidency (Chapter 11-27).
-The book covers only the first term of his presidency, making it all the way up to the bin Laden raid.
-Highly recommended, although it’s a bit of a long read.
-If I were to re-read the book again I’d probably skip the first part.
-The chapters on US relations with the Middle East and the Israeli–Palestinian conflict are particularly enlightening.
+The book covers the first term of his presidency, making it all the way to the bin Laden raid.
+Highly recommended.
+Despite its length, one can’t help but imagine that Obama had to make many tortuous decisions on which events to make it to the printing press.
+The chapters on US relations with the Middle East and the Israeli–Palestinian conflict were particularly enlightening.

 - Not a long book, but too long for the material it covers.
 TLDR: don’t breathe through your mouth.
 There are a few interesting breathing techniques mentioned in the book that I’ll try and report back.